Babatunde Jose: Journalism career

-Jose started his career at Nnamdi Azikiwe's Daily Comet, before becoming a trainee at the Daily Times in 1941 at the age of 16.
+Jose started his career at Nnamdi Azikiwe's Daily Comet, before becoming a trainee at the Daily Times in 1941, at the age of 16.
 He was transferred to editorial department as a junior reporter in 1946 and then worked as a Times correspondent in the Eastern region and Northern region.
-In 1947, the Daily Mirror group bought majority shares in Daily Times.
-From 1948 to 1950, he was political and industrial correspondent of the Times and in 1950, he became the news editor.
-He worked for several papers (including the Daily Mirror in Fleet Street in London for a year in 1951), then returned to the Daily Times where he was made the assistant editor in 1952.
-On December 13, 1957, he was appointed the editor before becoming a board member in September 1958.
+In 1947, the Daily Mirror group bought majority shares in the Daily Times.
+From 1948 to 1950, Jose was political and industrial correspondent of the Times and in 1950, he became the news editor.

+He worked for several papers (including the Daily Mirror in Fleet Street in London for a year in 1951), then returned to the Daily Times, where he was made the assistant editor in 1952.
+On 13 December 1957, he was appointed the editor before becoming a board member in September 1958.
 Nigeria became independent in 1960, and Jose benefited from a policy of Africanisation: he "was appointed the company's first African managing director in 1962, becoming chairman as well in 1968".
 Over the following years, the Daily Times became Nigeria's best-selling newspaper.
-In 1965, he was awarded the title Officer of the Federal Republic.
+In 1965, Jose was awarded the title Officer of the Federal Republic.

 "Keen on educated journalists," Jose "went out of his way to set up a training school and to employ graduates".
 According to The Independent, he shaped his trainees and graduates "into irreverent reporters and columnists who could deflate the egos of the pompous politicians and military men who ruled the country", though he "eschewed partisan politics".
 One of his trainees, Segun Osoba, later Governor of Ogun State, said of him that he "encouraged intellectualism in Nigerian journalism" and "produced an array of highly successful journalists [...] many of whom have also gone on to establish their own newspapers and produce many other journalists".

 Following a coup in 1975 by General Murtala Mohammed, the Daily Times was forced to sell 60% of its shares to the government, and Jose was "eased out", departing a year later.
 The newspaper subsequently declined.

 From 1976 onwards, he pursued a career as "a businessman and media guru, holding such positions as chairman of the Nigerian Television Authority".
 He also served as "president of the Ahmadiyya Islamic movement and on many committees and industry organizations".

 Though he never graduated from a university, he was awarded an honorary doctorate of law by the University of Benin.
 "Unusually for a Muslim, he [also] received the Pope Pius medal for fostering religious understanding."

 In 1987, he published his autobiography, Walking a Tight Rope.